Delors/Lectures/sec-hashfunktionen/folien.de.rst

     Der folgenden Java Code demonstriert, wie die Konstanten für SHA-512 berechnet werden können.
 Wir verwenden hier die Klasse `BigDecimal`, um die Konstanten zu berechnen, da Java keinen ``long double`` Typ (mit 128 Bit) kennt.

     .. code:: java
-        :class: far-far-smaller
+        :class: copy-to-clipboard
         :number-lines:

         /**
          * Compute the cube root using BigDecimals and the Newton-Raphson
          * algorithm.
          *
          * @param n the number for which the cube root should be computed.
          * @param guess the current/initial guess.
 Can be BigDecimal.ONE.
          * @param the number of steps to be executed.
 The algorithm is
          *        iterative and the number of steps determines the
          *        precision of the result.
          */
         BigDecimal cbrt(BigDecimal n, BigDecimal guess,  int steps) {
             if (steps == 0) return guess;
             final var newGuess =
                 guess.add(
                     guess.pow(3).add(n.negate()).divide(
                         guess.pow(2).multiply(new BigDecimal(3)),